-When you enrol your child in school, please ensure that the School Health Service is aware of any special medical conditions or requirements your child may have.
-It is also important that you give the School Office telephone numbers where you can be contacted during the school day, in case of emergency.
+When you enrol your child in school, please ensure that the school and the School Health Service are aware of any special medical conditions or requirements your child may have.
+It is also vital that you give the School Office telephone numbers where you can be contacted during the school day, in case of emergency.
 The school will contact you immediately if your child has to be sent home because they are ill or is going to hospital because of an accident.
 Please inform the school immediately of any change to contact telephone number.

 Throughout your child’s time at primary and secondary school, a team of specialist health service professionals will see your child from time to time for routine tests, such as for tests for sight, hearing and speech.
 These tests will only be carried out with your consent.
 You have the right to be present at any medical examination.
 If you do not wish your child to undergo these tests, please let the school know at the start of the school session.
 Naturally, if your child undergoes these tests and requires treatment, you will be informed and asked to consent.